 Alike works at UMCU’s Julius Centre for Health Sciences and Primary Care and her research focusses on respiratory infection and the appropriateness of prescribing medication in primary care.
 More than 10 years ago, she began developing a primary care research network as part of the EU-funded PREPARE and VALUE-Dx projects, which included treatment and diagnostic clinical trials for outpatients with respiratory infections.

-Today, Europe’s primary care research network encompasses more than 300 general practices in 18 European countries.
-The network will continue to expand and professionalize its clinical research capabilities within Ecraid.
+Today, Europe’s primary care research network encompasses more than 250 general practitioners in 20 European countries.
+The network will continue to expand and professionalise its clinical research capabilities within Ecraid.
 The goal to optimise healthcare delivery and accelerate the introduction of new treatment and diagnostic solutions.

 This led to the launch of ECRAID-Prime in December 2021.
 As co-coordinator of the EU-funded project, Alike’s challenge is to implement and embed Europe’s first adaptive platform trial on therapeutics for COVID-19 and COVID-like illness in the primary care network through collaboration with teams at UMCU, Ecraid and the national coordinating teams in seven countries.